 Minimizes Serious Falls

-This indicates the percentage of patients who suffered from a major fall.
-Falls resulting in serious injury are often associated with lower levels of patient supervision.
-More supervision can reduce the percentage of residents in a nursing home who sustain major falls.
+This indicates the percent of patients who sustained a major fall.
+Falls leading to serious injuries are routinely caused by lower levels of patient supervision.
+Additional nurse staffing reduces the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections